Everything you need to know about German Wine

 After his exchange year, I visited Nicolai in his hometown: Ludwigshafen am Rhein during the summer of 2018.
 On the outskirts of the city, the landscape slowly faded into lulling vineyards.
 Nicolai and his family introduced me to their region’s rich winemaking tradition dating back to the Romans.

 After a few trips with Nicolai to Europe and many bottles of wine, I began my career at a Brooklyn wine store in 2021.
-With my fluency in German, I was able to delve into German language articles and podcasts on wine (check out Cheers weinpodcast).
-In 2023, I finished my WSET level 3 course and began working at a V.O.S.
-Selections, an awesome wine importer and distributor in N.Y.C.
-This has given me the opportunity to connect with so many talented and wonderful people.
+With my fluency in German, I was able to delve into German language articles and podcasts on wine (check out Cheers Weinpodcast).
+In 2023, I received my WSET level 3 with merit and began working in distribution.
+This has given me the opportunity to connect with so many talented and wonderful people in wine.

-This blog is dedicated to my international friendship, exploring the world of German wine and the great joy it brings to my life.
-Raised in the heart of Germany’s wine country, Nicolai shares invaluable insight into his country’s rich culture and history.
-Prost (cheers) Nicolai!
+This blog is dedicated to international friendship, exploring the world of German wine and the great joy it brings to my life.